 NDVI evaluates plant greenness, chlorophyll content, and photosynthetic activity.
 Satellite sensors measure the reflection of near infrared radiation (NIR) and visible light.
 In healthy plants, most visible light is absorbed for photosynthesis and NIR is reflected.
 But when a plant is stressed, inefficient photosynthesis means less NIR is reflected.
 Satellite sensors detect the intensity of NIR and visible red light reflected and these values are then used to produce NDVI.

 Gro aggregates NDVI, an index of vegetative health, from the pixel to the district level to allow better comparisons with other data series.
 These charts show current growing conditions in Brazil’s largest soybean producing state of Mato Grosso, where soybeans are maturing and near harvest.
 The left chart shows the daily reading of NDVI for Jan.
 17 in Mato Grosso.
 The chart on the right shows the same districts, with a focus on the quantity of soybeans produced in each district, based on data in Gro provided by government source IBGE.
-Click on the image to interact with the charts on the Gro web app.

 A limitation to NDVI: Heavy cloud cover inhibits a satellite’s ability to take measurements, which can result in an erratic data series.
 The 8- and 16-day NDVI series are designed to smooth the data.
 The highest NDVI reading from each period is selected, filtering out the volatility created by clouds and presenting a reliably consistent data series.
 The process does result in lower data frequency.
 However, the approach normally works well since vegetative conditions don’t often change significantly within those time periods.
 Still, since 8-day NDVI readings are updated every eight days, the resulting lag means the gap between NDVI readings can be as large as 15 days.
 The methodology also means that only the highest NDVI readings per period are available.